AustinFrankel/study-share/SUPABASE_SETUP_COMPLETE.md

 ALTER TABLE public.test_waitlist ENABLE ROW LEVEL SECURITY;

+-- Drop old policies if they exist
+DO $$
+BEGIN
   DROP POLICY IF EXISTS "Anyone can join waitlist" ON public.test_waitlist;
   DROP POLICY IF EXISTS "Public can view waitlist" ON public.test_waitlist;
+  DROP POLICY IF EXISTS "Public can join waitlist" ON public.test_waitlist;
+END $$;

 CREATE POLICY "Public can join waitlist"
   ON public.test_waitlist FOR INSERT